-As a client, it’s very important that you feel confident about and safe with the therapist you’re working with; for this reason, I’m upfront and transparent about my personal vaccination status which is that I’m fully vaccinated.
-As we now know, this does not mean that someone can’t get ill or pass on the virus but it does offer high levels of protection.
+As a client, it’s very important that you feel confident about and safe with the therapist you’re working with; for this reason, I’m upfront and transparent about my personal vaccination status which is that I’m fully vaccinated and have recently had the booster jab.
+As we now know, this does not mean that someone can’t get ill or pass on the virus but it does offer high levels of protection and reduces the risk of onward transmission.

 When I start offering face to face sessions again, I won’t be asking you as my client to disclose your personal status; it will be up to you whether to disclose that.
 However I will ask that you don’t attend sessions in person if you’re unwell in any way or, obviously, if you or someone in your household has tested positive for Covid.
 In this situation, sessions can take place on Zoom if you’re feeling well enough.